helio-fm/helio-sequencer/Docs/getting-started.md

 This sidebar is responsible for track navigation and UI control.

-Most buttons on the sidebars have keyboard shortcuts, which makes then kinda redundant, but they are displayed anyway for the sake of having a consistent UI on mobiles or touch-screen laptops, where you don't have hotkeys.
+Most buttons on the sidebars have keyboard shortcuts, which makes them kinda redundant, but they are displayed anyway for the sake of having a consistent UI on mobiles or touch-screen laptops, where you don't have hotkeys.

  * ![sidebar-left-1] — switch the editor view between the piano roll and the pattern roll (`Tab`),
  * ![sidebar-left-2] — zoom out (`Shift + Z`), zoom in (`Z`), and zoom selection (`Control + Tab`),